CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-8-Advance-Cloud-Defense.md

 2. On the Advanced protection part at the bottom, click on **Adaptive application control**

 ![Adaptive Application Control1](../Images/adaptive-application-control.png)

-3. On the Advanced protection part at the bottom, click on **Adaptive application control**.

 4. The Adaptive application controls page opens with your VMs grouped into the following tabs: Configured, Recommended and No recommendations.